ZPascal/container-manager/README.md

 ## Support

-If you need support or you encounter a bug, please don't hesitate to open an issue.
+If you need support, or you encounter a bug, please don't hesitate to open an issue.

-## Next points

-- Thinking about what a test case scenario might look like

 ## Donations